Types of Trademarks

-A trademark is a word, phrase, symbol or design, or a combination of words, phrases, symbols or designs, that identifies and distinguishes the source of the goods of one party from those of others.
-Common examples of well known trademarks would include Xerox, Exxon and Starbucks.
+A trademark is a word, phrase, symbol, or design, or a combination of words, phrases, symbols, or designs that identifies and distinguishes the source of the goods of one party from those of others.
+Common examples of well-known trademarks include Apple, Coca-Cola, and Starbucks.

 A service mark is the same as a trademark, except that it identifies and distinguishes the source of a service rather than a product.
-For example, a company such as Google may brand certain products with a trademark, but use a service mark on the internet searching service that it provides.
+For example, a company such as Google may brand certain products with a trademark but use a service mark on its internet searching service.

 Trademark protection is designed to prevent customer confusion.
-Accordingly, whenever someone uses a trademarked word, phrase or symbol that may cause customer confusion, the trademark owner can go to court and prevent further use of the confusing trademark.
-In addition to preventing other people from causing confusion, trademark owners can sue trademark infringers for damages caused by customer confusion.
+Whenever someone uses a trademarked word, phrase, or symbol that may cause customer confusion, the trademark owner can go to court and prevent further use of the confusing trademark.
+In addition to preventing others from being confused, trademark owners can sue trademark infringers for damages caused by customer confusion.

-See FindLaw's Trademarks section for additional articles and resources.
+See FindLaw's Trademarks section for more articles and resources.